JuliaDynamics/Attractors.jl/docs/src/examples.md

 edge states also in high-dimensional and chaotic systems where a simple computation of unstable equilibria becomes infeasible.

-## Estimating (almost) all stability measures at a given parameter
+## Estimating (almost) all stability measures using the accumulator

-The type [`StabilityMeasuresAccumulator`](@ref) is showcased in an application of finding all stability measures for the Duffing oscillator.
+The type [`StabilityMeasuresAccumulator`](@ref) which was highlighted in the main tutorial is showcased in an application of finding all stability measures for the Duffing oscillator at a fixed parameter here.

 ```@example MAIN
 function duffing(u, p, t)